jerrymarino/iCompleteMe/README.md

 ### The `g:ycm_log_level` option

-The logging level that YCM and the [ycmd completion server][ycmd] use.
+The logging level that ICM and the [ycmd completion server][ycmd] use.
 Valid values are the following, from most verbose to least verbose:
 - `debug`
 - `info`